sdhutchins/shinySCP/README.md

 Going forward...I have a few ideas for this app...

-- [ ] Allow directories to be viewed.
+- [x] Allow files/directories to be viewed.
 - [ ] Allow upload and download of files via the [ssh](https://github.com/ropensci/ssh) package.
 - [ ] Allow users to view contents of their files.
 - [ ] Allow file operations such as deletion or creation.